FHA Loan

 FHA Loan Limits

 Loan limits vary by county and are updated annually by HUD.
-Below are the 2026 limits for one-unit properties.
+Use the interactive drop-downs below to find the 2026 FHA Loan limits for Colorado and Florida.

 FHA Loan Requirements